-- Formality: For-credit courses, continuing education, open courses, informal learning and mentoring, social media platforms for communities of practice - Synchronicity: Live, time-bounded, self-directed, on-demand, blends of these - Learning outcomes: Background knowledge, basic skills, high-level performance and decision-making - Technology utilization: Files, media, recorded lectures, webinars, collaboration tools, social media, course management tools, mobile learning - Teacher roles: Teacher-led, teacher-guided, self-directed - Degree of communication: Frequent group interaction, teacher-to-individual student, student-peer collaboration, resources only - Class size: Individual, moderate class size, larger audiences, massive (MOOCs) - 3.
+- Technology utilization: Files, media, recorded lectures, webinars, collaboration tools, social media, course management tools, mobile learning - Teacher roles: Teacher-led, teacher-guided, self-directed - Degree of communication: Frequent group interaction, teacher-to-individual student, student-peer collaboration, resources only - Class size: Individual, moderate class size, larger audiences, massive (MOOCs) - 3.
 Informal and semiformal learning In reality, informal learning can use many delivery modes, although we typically think of them being applied on the job or in the field (coaching and mentoring, working in teams), in the home (self-directed learning through use of online resources or reading books and journals), in cafes and restaurants (socializing with colleagues), in online forums (professional community social media), or at professional events (conferences and professional society meetings).
 These modes are highly underused, even if they are important learning opportunities for those that have the good fortune to take advantage of them.

-Decisions about Formality and Modes
+Decisions about Solutions and Modes

-Making decisions about levels of formality and delivery modes (as well as Learning Strategies, which are discussed in another resource) requires consideration of a variety of criteria.
+Making decisions about solutions and modes requires consideration of a variety of criteria.
 Below these criteria are organized into 3 general categories.
 In the next section, specific criteria for each category are listed.